Chris Berry (broadcaster): Community involvement

 Berry has been involved in a variety of industry and community organizations throughout his career.
-In addition to his position on the board of directors of the Radio Television News Directors Association from 1997-2002, he is a former Board Member of The Chicago Press Club, and was Chairman of the International Radio Festival in 2004 and 2005.
-From 2003-2009, he was a member of the Greater Washington Board of Trade, where he served as Chairman of the organization's Emergency Preparedness Task Force.
-During his time in Washington he also served on the board of directors of the Fairfax County, Virginia, Chamber of Commerce.
+In addition to his position on the board of directors of the Radio Television News Directors Association from 1997 to 2002, he is a former board member of The Chicago Press Club, and was Chairman of the International Radio Festival in 2004 and 2005.
+From 2003 to 2009, he was a member of the Greater Washington Board of Trade, where he served as Chairman of the organization's Emergency Preparedness Task Force.
+During his time in Washington he served on the board of directors of the Fairfax County, Virginia, Chamber of Commerce.
 Also while in Washington he was a board member of Junior Achievement of Greater Washington, from 2006 to 2009.
 After relocating to Los Angeles he continued his involvement with Junior Achievement, as a board member of Junior Achievement of Southern California from 2009 to 2011.